-8. Standards of Business Conduct and Managing Conflicts of Interest is essential.
+8. Standards of Business Conduct and Managing Conflicts of Interest

+To ensure the best outcomes, the development of clear channels of communication and mutual respect for the roles and responsibilities of each party is essential.
 ICP members will act in good faith and follow the Seven Principles of Public Life; set out by the Committee on Standards in Public Life (the Nolan Principles).